Alejandro Valdivia | Associate Postgraduate

 Access to Social Rights in Germany and France - Inequalities and discrimination, gender and migration in the jeux d'échelles of Europe (Access+)

-The project investigates Europeanization processes that influence the conditions of access to social rights in Germany and France and thereby change the combination of political repertoires of action in terms of compensating for social inequalities and fighting discrimination.
+The project investigates Europeanisation processes that influence the conditions of access to social rights in Germany and France and thereby change the combination of political repertoires of action in terms of compensating for social inequalities and fighting discrimination.
 Our analytical framework is based on the concept of social citizenship, by which we mean (i) a narrative about social cohesion, (ii) the relationship between individual participation, social security and status norms, and (iii) a territorially constituted political order.